-- Pronouns take the place of nouns - Make sure pronouns refer clearly to the proper object (antecedent) - ▶ must agree in number, gender, and person - We believe that our research shows ... (pronoun our agrees with pronoun we) - Avoid vague pronoun reference - No: The calculations are based on firm principles.
-They must be correct.
+Pronouns take the place of nouns

+- pronoun - Make sure pronouns refer clearly to the proper object (antecedent) - must agree in number, gender, and person - We believe that our research shows ... (pronoun our agrees with pronoun we) - Avoid vague pronoun reference - No: The calculations are based on firm principles.
+They must be correct. (does they refer to calculations or principles?)
-Yes: The calculations must be correct because they are based on firm principles.

-- No: The detector has a defect but sometimes runs well.
-This can degrade our results.
+Yes: The calculations must be correct because they are based on firm principles. - No: The detector has a defect that causes problems.
+This can degrade our results. (this is too broad; ambiguous)

 Yes: The detector has a defect but sometimes runs well.
-This defect can degrade our results. - No: It means that ...; Yes: That means that ...
+This defect can degrade our results. - No: It means that ... (it is too broad); Yes: That means that ...